connectivecpp/shared-buffer/README.md

 To build and run the unit test program:

-First clone the `shared-buffer` repository, then create a build directory in parallel to the `shared-queue` directory (this is called "out of source" builds, which is recommended), then `cd` (change directory) into the build directory.
+First clone the `shared-buffer` repository, then create a build directory in parallel to the `shared-buffer` directory (this is called "out of source" builds, which is recommended), then `cd` (change directory) into the build directory.
 The CMake commands:

 ```
 cmake -D SHARED_BUFFER_BUILD_TESTS:BOOL=ON ../shared-buffer